wootfish/eli.sohl.com/drafts/theseus-revamp.md

 I am considering some changes to the design for Theseus.

 The big one is Tor.
 I've always been committed to supporting Tor, but now I am considering _requiring_ it.
+Peers would make themselves available as onion services, and all peer connections would be made through Tor.

 Tor gives us NAT traversal for free.
 This is the killer feature, since reliable TCP NAT traversal is nontrivial.[^1]